NLnetLabs/domain/CONTRIBUTING.md

 possible.
 As a consequence, it should generally be okay to use this branch as a git dependency in a Cargo.toml.

-Each release version is tagged with annotated tag named `v0.x.y`.
+Each release version is tagged with an annotated tag named `v0.x.y`.
 This tag is referencing the merge commit of the PR for that release.

 If changes need to be backported to an older version of the crate, start a